Western Greenway Community Panel

 Meeting #2 – 17 August 2016 – Summary

-This community panel meeting focussed on discussing the land management and recreation uses of the site under investigation.
+This community panel meeting focused on discussing the land management and recreation uses of the site under investigation.